 iBobbly app trial

-iBobbly is the world’s first suicide prevention app designed for young Indigenous Australians that delivers treatment-based therapy in a culturally relevant way.
+iBobbly is the world’s first suicide prevention app designed for young Indigenous Australians that delivers therapy in a culturally relevant way.
 Suicide rates in Aboriginal and Torres Strait Islander communities are among the highest in the world.
-However, existing interventions and treatments have only demonstrated limited success in addressing this concerning issue.
+This is despite many policies, programs and funding initiatives. iBobbly is a public health approach that focuses on individual risk in a co-designed format.

 Compared to their non-Indigenous counterparts, Indigenous youth aged 15-24 have four times the risk of suicide, and those aged 25-34 have almost three times the risk.
-However, very few indigenous people intend to seek help before acting on suicidal thoughts.
+However, very few Indigenous people seek help before acting on suicidal thoughts.

 Despite many policies, programs and funding initiatives, rates of suicide are rising across the Indigenous community.